lhw610/lhw610.github.io/index.md

 I'm a full-time **Computer Vision Engineer** at [Allen Institute for Cell Science](https://alleninstitute.org/what-we-do/cell-science/) in Seattle, since July 2019.
 ---

 *I work on research problems in computer vision, deep learning, and statistical analysis.
-At Allen Institute, I am developing open source tools for microscopic cell image analysis.
+At Allen Institute, I am developing open source tools for microscopic cell image analysis such as **[Allen Cell Structure Segmenter](https://www.allencell.org/segmenter.html)**.
 As a member of Assay Development Team, I design an algorithms to process and analyze quantitative information from biological data.
 This includes algorithm design, feasibility test, and pipeline implementation*

 ## Previous research experiences